Hoodlum Empire

-Hoodlum Empire is a 1952 American film noir crime film directed by Joseph Kane starring Brian Donlevy, Claire Trevor, Forrest Tucker, Vera Ralston, Luther Adler and John Russell.
+Hoodlum Empire is a 1952 American crime film noir directed by Joseph Kane starring Brian Donlevy, Claire Trevor, Forrest Tucker, Vera Ralston, Luther Adler and John Russell.
 It was inspired by the Kefauver Committee hearings dealing with organized crime.

 Plot

-Former gangster Joe Gray (Russell) who joined the army during World War II and became a hero is now leading a respectable life.
-When he is called before a grand jury to testify against organized crime activities, his former mobster colleagues prepare to take measures to ensure that he doesn't.
+Former gangster Joe Gray, a World War II hero, now leads a respectable life.
+When he is summoned to appear before a grand jury to testify against organized-crime activities, his former mobster colleagues try to stop him.